-Unfortunately, in many cases, people can successfully pull your credit report when they shouldn’t be authorized to.
-The checks and balances sometimes fail, so it’s up to you to dispute the inquiry with each credit reporting agency reporting it.
+Unfortunately, people often pull your credit report when they shouldn’t be authorized to.
+The checks and balances sometimes fail.
+So, it’s up to you to dispute the inquiry with each credit reporting agency reporting it.

-Most of the time, when your credit report is pulled, companies are supposed to get your permission, so it’s worthwhile to note when a credit inquiry happens without this.
+Typically, when your credit report is pulled, companies are supposed to get your permission.
+So, it’s worth noting when a credit inquiry happens without your permission.